Bambam320/DnD-Battle-Arena/README.md

 # Dungeon and Dragons Battle Arena

 This is a single-page application that allows the user to look through all the spells offered in the Dungeon and Dragons game.
 The spells can be added to pre-made characters available in the App or a newly created character, by the user.
 The characters can be placed in the arena where they will duke it out until there is only one victor.
 Spells can be created or chosen from a list and added to a character to give them a better chance at winning.

-updates
+A spell can also be created without adding it to a character.
+Each character can be deleted or have its attributes updated.

 ## Table of Contents